 These keys are used to grant access to a product prior to its release on Steam.
 Release Override keys are intended for small beta tests and press/influencer access.
 We will look at each request on a case by case basis, and in general less than 1000 keys work well for this purpose.
 It is never OK to sell release-override beta keys.

-- Dev Comp
+- Dev Comp (or devcomp)

 These keys are intended for developer use only.
 They are used to automatically provide developers with access to the product.
 You should not need more than a handful of Dev Comp keys.